theupdateframework/specification/tuf-spec.md

   : <dfn>SPEC_VERSION</dfn>
   ::
-    is a string that contains the version number of the TUF specification.
+    A string that contains the version number of the TUF specification.
 Its format follows the [Semantic Versioning 2.0.0 (semver)](https://semver.org/spec/v2.0.0.html) specification.
 Metadata is
     written according to version "spec_version" of the specification, and clients MUST verify that "spec_version" matches the expected version number.